 As a Full Stack Developer and UI/UX Designer, I understand that having a beautiful portfolio isn't enough-it needs to be discoverable.
 In this post, I'll share the exact SEO strategies I implemented to optimize my portfolio website for search engines, achieving Perfect 100/100 SEO scores on Google Lighthouse.

-Google Lighthouse Scores
+What Google Lighthouse Scores Does My Portfolio Achieve?

 Performance